-In January of 2017, the FASB issued an ASU intended to simplify how an entity is required to test goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
-Under the new guidance, if a reporting unit's carrying amount exceeds its fair value, an entity will record an impairment charge based on that difference.
+In January 2017, the FASB issued ASU 2017-04 related to goodwill impairment testing.
+This ASU eliminates Step 2 from the goodwill impairment test.
+Under the new guidance, if a reporting unit's carrying amount exceeds its fair value, the entity will record an impairment charge based on that difference.
 The impairment charge will be limited to the amount of goodwill allocated to that reporting unit.
 Previously, if the fair value of a reporting unit was lower than its carrying amount (Step 1), an entity was required to calculate any impairment charge by comparing the implied fair value of goodwill with its carrying amount (Step 2).
 Additionally, under the new standard, entities that have reporting units with zero or negative carrying amounts will no longer be required to perform the qualitative assessment to determine whether to perform Step 2 of the goodwill impairment test.
-As a result, reporting units with zero or negative carrying amounts will generally be expected to pass the simplified impairment test, however, additional disclosure will be required of those entities.
-This ASU will be effective in the first quarter of our fiscal year 2020.
+As a result, reporting units with zero or negative carrying amounts will generally be expected to pass the simplified impairment test; however, additional disclosure will be required of those entities.
+This ASU will be effective beginning in the first quarter of our fiscal year 2020.
 Early adoption is permitted for annual and interim goodwill impairment testing dates after January 1, 2017.
 The new guidance must be adopted on a prospective basis.
-We are currently evaluating the impact that this ASU will have on our financial statements and related disclosures.
+While we are still evaluating the timing of adoption, we currently do not expect this ASU to have a material impact on our financial statements and related disclosures.